plainsightcollection/plainsightcollection.github.io/README.md

 <p align="center"><a href="https://github.com/plainsightcollection/plainsightcollection.github.io#wallball"><img src="web/resources/jpg/20170813_wallball.jpg"/></a></p>

 [WallBall](#wallball): An area capture action game.
 Left clicks build wall segments two at a time.
-Right clicks reorient the direction walls are built.
-Balls interrupt wall segments still under construction.
-Reach 75% coverage to move onto the next level.
-You are allowed the same number of interruptions as there are balls in the level.
+Right clicks reorient build direction.
+Balls interrupt segment construction.
+Reach 75% coverage to move to the next level.
+You are allowed the same number of interruptions per level as there are balls.

 <p align="center"><a href="https://github.com/plainsightcollection/plainsightcollection.github.io#flippy-fantasy"><img src="web/resources/jpg/20170813_flippyfantasy.jpg"/></a></p>

 [Flippy Fantasy](#flippy-fantasy): A "Lights Out" style puzzle game.
-Clicking toggles a piece between being a dragon or dragon skull.
-Pieces connected by a single green line will also toggle.
-The goal is to have only skulls.
+Clicking toggles a piece between dragon and skull.
+Pieces connected to the clicked piece by a single green line will also toggle.
+The goal is to have all skulls.
 Puzzles are selected with the left and right arrows and can be reset with the 'Reset' button.

 ### WallBall